-Bonnet House Museum & Gardens is accredited by the American Association of Museums.
+The American Association of Museums accredits Bonnet House Museum & Gardens.
 The site was listed on the National Register of Historic places in 1984 and declared a historic landmark by the City of Fort Lauderdale in 2002.
 In 2004, the National Trust for Historic Preservation included Bonnet House in its Save America’s Treasures program.
 Due to the threat posed by inappropriately massive nearby development, the National Trust and the Florida Trust for Historic Preservation designated listed Bonnet House as one of America’s 11 most endangered sites in 2008.

 Come and see where natural surroundings, art, and architecture converge to bring a historic home to life.